craftercms/docs/source/site-administrators/engine/engine-site-security-guide.rst

 Restrict URLs
 =============

 Sometimes it is not enough to restrict a single page.
-Sometimes you need to restrict an entire site subtree, or restrict several static assets.
+Sometimes you need to restrict an entire project subtree, or restrict several static assets.
 For this, CrafterCMS provides configuration parameters that allow you to restrict access based on URL patterns.
-You just need to add configuration similar to the following in Config > Engine Site Configuration:
+You just need to add configuration similar to the following in Config > Engine Project Configuration:

 .. code-block:: xml
     :linenos: